-Each year, the above-mentioned process involves the Group's main business managers, enabling them to identify and assess the most significant risk factors and set out targeted mitigation measures, permitting the HIA to develop a risk-based audit plan for the next financial year, subject to the Board of Directors' approval.
+Each year, the above-mentioned process involves the Group's main business managers, enabling them to identify and assess the most significant risk factors and set out targeted mitigation measures, permitting the CIAO to develop a risk-based Compliance and Audit plan for the next financial year, subject to the Board of Directors' approval.
+The periodic assessment, in compliance with the amendments to the Code of Conduct which were published in the edition of July 2015, also incorporates the goal of understanding and managing the Group's need for sustainable economic, environmental and social policies, and ensuring that value is created for its shareholders/stakeholders over time.